 In addition, in March 2008 the Company entered into two forward starting interest rate swap agreements, each with notional amounts of \$100 million and accounted for as cash flow hedges, to hedge interest rate fluctuations in anticipation of the issuance of the 5.17% senior notes due fiscal 2015 and the 5.75% senior notes due fiscal 2018, respectively.
 Upon issuance of the hedged debt, the Company settled the forward starting interest rate swap agreements and recorded a \$1.0 million increase, net of income taxes, to other comprehensive income, which is being amortized against interest expense over the life of the related debt.
-The pre-tax amount reclassified into earnings during fiscal 2010 and 2009 was \$0.2 million.
-The amount expected to be reclassified into earnings during fiscal 2011 is also expected to be \$0.2 million.
+The pre-tax amount reclassified into earnings during fiscal years 2011, 2010 and 2009 was \$0.2 million.
+The amount expected to be reclassified into earnings during fiscal 2012 is also expected to be \$0.2 million.

 The Company has available a \$300 million revolving credit facility through November 2012.
 Interest on borrowings is based on LIBOR plus a spread which can range from 0.40% to 1.00%.
 This spread as well as a commitment fee on the unused portion of the facility are based on our leverage ratio, as defined in the agreement.
-Outstanding borrowings under the facility at April 24, 2010 and April 25, 2009 were \$0 and \$22 million, respectively.
+There were no outstanding borrowings under the facility at April 30, 2011 or April 24, 2010.